MayTheStar/FinTrack/README.md

 - 🔸 **Personalized Budgeting**: Create budgets based on your income and lifestyle.
 - 🔸 **Expense Tracking**: Categorize and monitor your daily spending.
-- 🔸 **Smart Suggestions**: Get tips to save money without feeling restricted.
-- 🔸 **Daily Summary**: Understand your spending patterns at a glance.
 - 🔸 **Notifications & Alerts**: Stay on top of your finances with timely reminders.

 ---